How To Choose The Best Thermometer For Your Deep Frying

 3. Polder Candy Thermometer

-This essentially rated delicacy thermometer is a simple top pick because It’s easy to read, clips onto the pot for convenience, and you can’t beat the price.
+This essentially rated delicacy thermometer is a simple top pick because it’s easy to read, clips onto the pot for convenience, and you can’t beat the price.

 Despite the budget price label, the thermometer is essentially accurate.
 It measures temperatures from 90 to 400 degrees Fahrenheit (it also measures Celsius).